sci-wms/sci-wms/README.md

 - pp (parallelpython)

 pywms works with both pip and virtualenv quite happily.
-If you have pip installed you can use:
+If you have pip installed you can use the following to install many (but not all) of the required modules:

     $pip install package